Here is my story…

 One day, something magical happened.
 In 2016 I got a dog, and then the real changes started to happen.

 A dog came into my life, an animal touched me with pure love, and all my memories of my childhood came back flashing, all the knowledge My “Jai Jai wali maa” gave me about life and animals, I started to realize all of that.

 It was a shock for me, I went into a state of severe uncertainty for two days and anxiety was high but that small puppy pulled me out of that dark pit.

-I found an anchor to hold on and live for.
-A dog changed my life, gave me purpose and made me a better human.
+I found an anchor to hold on to and live for.
+A dog changed my life, gave me purpose, and made me a better human.

 His name was webby, and because I wanted to understand him, I started studying dog psychology and came across the work of great Mr. Cesar Millan, the dog whisperer.